The UB Annual Security Report is available to all current UB students and employees and to all prospective UB students and employees upon request.

 "Student Conduct Rules, University Standards and Administrative Regulations" are also more commonly known as "UB Rules & Regulations."
 In addition, rules of the SUNY Board of Trustees and all laws of the City of Buffalo, Town of Amherst, New York State and the U.S. apply on the University’s campuses and are considered part of the Student Code of Conduct.

-At new student and parent orientations, Student Conduct & Advocacy and University Police provide incoming students with programming about proper student conduct and acceptable behavior on and off campus.
+At new student and parent orientations, Student Conduct and University Police provide incoming students with programming about proper student conduct and acceptable behavior on and off campus.
 Students are also informed about sexual harassment, sexual violence, dating violence, domestic violence, and stalking, and how to report these and other crimes.
 Appropriate on and off-campus behavior is also addressed throughout the year during discussions in residence halls and with student leaders.

-University disciplinary processes take appropriate action when student conduct directly or significantly interferes with the university's primary educational responsibility: ensuring that all members of the University community have the opportunity to attain their educational objectives in accordance with the SUNY mandate.
+University disciplinary processes take appropriate action when student conduct directly or significantly interferes with the University's primary educational responsibility: ensuring that all members of the University community have the opportunity to attain their educational objectives in accordance with the SUNY mandate.

 When a student is charged by federal, state or local authorities with a violation of law, the University will not request or agree to special consideration for that individual because of his or her status as a student.
-The University will cooperate fully with law enforcement and other agencies in the enforcement of criminal law on campus and in the conditions imposed by criminal courts for the rehabilitation of student violators.
+The university will cooperate fully with law enforcement and other agencies in the enforcement of criminal law on campus and in the conditions imposed by criminal courts for the rehabilitation of student violators.

 In any university disciplinary procedure one of the highest priorities is to safeguard the student's right to due process, which requires the rudimentary elements of "fair play" in an administrative proceeding.
-The University's disciplinary procedures will afford the accused student a clear statement of the charges and the nature of the information upon which the charges are based.
+The university's disciplinary procedures will afford the accused student a clear statement of the charges and the nature of the information upon which the charges are based.
 The accused student is then given the chance to have a fair hearing and present his or her own position, information and explanation.
 No final disciplinary sanctions will be given unless the charges are substantiated by the preponderance of evidence.

 Students are told in no uncertain terms that they put their academic careers at risk by breaking the law or violating the Student Code of Conduct.
 When student behavior violates the law, it is our expectation that students will face the consequences of their behavior through enforcement of applicable laws and the university’s disciplinary process.

 Should a student’s action be ruled as violating the Student Code of Conduct, disciplinary action can range from mandated drug and alcohol classes and community service hours, to long-term suspension and expulsion.
-Additional information regarding Student Conduct can be found on online at, https://www.buffalo.edu/studentlife/life-on-campus/community/rules.html
+Additional information regarding Student Conduct can be found on online at https://www.buffalo.edu/studentlife/life-on-campus/community/rules.html

-Policy on Monitoring University at Buffalo Students off Campus
+Policy on Monitoring University at Buffalo Students Off Campus

 Local community law enforcement agencies are encouraged to monitor and respond to criminal activities engaged in by off-campus students and student organizations.
 The campus participates in neighborhood advisory boards to monitor student activity in the surrounding area.
 Law enforcement personnel and community leaders are invited to meet annually with student organization leadership, particularly the campus fraternities and sororities.

-Students are advised if they are apprehended for a violation of a law, it is the University's position not to request or agree to special consideration based on student status.
+Students are advised if they are apprehended for a violation of a law, it is the university's position not to request or agree to special consideration based on student status.
 Students who violate a local ordinance or any law risk the legal penalties prescribed by civil authorities.

 The campus complies with state and federal laws regarding the possession, sale, and consumption of alcohol and illegal drugs, including Compliance with the Drug-Free Schools and Campuses Regulations (DFSCR).
 All students are provided with an annual Drug Free Schools and Community Act notice, which details campus policies, treatment and counseling programs, and education efforts.
 Faculty and staff members receive this statement and the campus Drug Free Workplace Policy.
 For additional copies of these policies, contact Student Affairs (542 Capen Hall) or Human Resources (Townsend Hall, 205 Hayes Road).
-Additional information can be found online at Drug Free Schools and Community Act - Student Life Guide - University at Buffalo https://www.buffalo.edu/studentlife/who-we-are/departments/conduct/drug-free-schools-and-community-act.html
+Additional information can be found online at Drug Free Schools and Community Act - Student Life Guide - University at Buffalo

 The unlawful use, possession, manufacture, or distribution of controlled substances on college property or at a college-sponsored activity is strictly prohibited.
 University Police is responsible for the enforcement of New York State and federal drug laws at University at Buffalo.
 University Police works in cooperation with local, state, and federal law enforcement agencies in the investigation and enforcement of these laws.